- Guided imagery is a type of meditative practice.

 Talk to your doctor before using guided imagery to treat depression.
 They may advise you to combine it with other treatments.

-Dr. Mason Turner, Chief of Psychiatry, Kaiser Permanente San Francisco, said guided imagery falls under the same umbrella as meditation, but takes it to the next psychological level.
-Because guided imagery can bring up some difficult images, people need to tread lightly with this treatment.
+According to Dr. Mason Turner, Chief of Psychiatry at Kaiser Permanente San Francisco, guided imagery falls under the same umbrella as meditation.
+In some cases, it may bring up difficult images or emotions.

-“It is powerful because it can unlock hidden psychological problems than can lead to depression,” Dr. Turner said.
+“It is powerful because it can unlock hidden psychological problems that can lead to depression,” Dr. Turner explained.
 “It has to be used with some care.”

 Before trying guided imagery, talk to your doctor or mental health specialist.
 Ask them about the potential benefits and risks of adding it to your treatment plan.